 - have not exceeded the FEE‑HELP limit.

-- enrolled in an undergraduate or postgraduate course
+- enrolled in the following undergraduate or postgraduate courses:

 More detailed information may be found at Study Assist.

 Higher Education Tuition Assurance